smyleeface/September2017-CloudTrailChallenge/README.md

 If your lambda is set up correctly then you should see an invocation for this event and the lambda should output the event notification to CloudWatch.

-> Hint: Once you see your first notification event in the log, you may save a lot of time by copying it and using it as test input to your lamdba.
+> Hint: Once you see your first notification event in the log, you may save a lot of time by copying it and using it as test input to your lambda.
 Then you will not have to wait for the CloudTrail logging and delivery delays each time you want to test.

-### LEVEL 2 - Retrieve Logs from S3
+## LEVEL 2 - Retrieve Logs from S3

 Update your lambda to: